 4. Each request must be accompanied by a signed ‘Conditions of Use of material derived from the RBGE Herbarium Collection' declaration form (CBD).
 The CBD form for herbarium material is available on the web.
 No material will be sent out until a completed CBD form has been received.

 5. If permission is granted, the material requested will be removed by staff of the RBGE.
 Details of the sampling will be recorded onto the Herbarium data-base and noted on to the herbarium sheet.
-This will included the type of material removed, reference number, date of removal, name and Institution of the person who requested the material.
+This will include the type of material removed, reference number, date of removal, name and Institution of the person who requested the material.

 6. It is a condition of supply that any publication resulting from the use of plant material should acknowledge the Royal Botanic Garden Edinburgh as supplier or, under certain circumstances, be published in collaboration with staff from RBGE.
 A copy of any publication, report or data gained from the material MUST be lodged with the Royal Botanic Garden Edinburgh.